drbjmiller/Sequence-Space/README.md

 Every simulation accesses the CSV file set by the variable TRIALS_PARAMS_FILE that contains the parameters for simulation trails.
 Each trial is designed by a row in the file.
 The parameters include the following:
 * Length: Length of amino acid chain.
 The length determines the dimensions of a generated matrix that represents sequence space.
 * AA Num: Number of amino acids that could reside in each position of the chain.
 Each dimension has a size of AA Num.
 If the variable TRANSITIONS = "Any", any amino acid can transition to any other amino acid in a single step.
-If TRANSITIONS = "Reduced",
+If TRANSITIONS = "Reduced", only the two mutations above and below the amino acid at each location could replace the current one.
+Line 177 can be adjusted to remove or add amino acids.
 * Proportion: Proportion of sequences that are randomly assigned as functional.
 * Tol: Number of amino acids in a sequence that can differ from a target sequence where the sequence is considered inside the target.
 * Steps: The maximum number of amino-acid differences between two sequences that are still considered neighbors.